HimanshuBajpai869/himanshubajpai.github.io/index.md

 ---
 ## Professional Experience
+#### Birla Institute of Technology and Science, Pilani | Guest Faculty | May-2021-Present
+contributing to academics by working as Guest Faculty at WILP, where I take sessions on Data Science subjects - Natural Language Processing, Machine Learning, Data Mining, Information Retrieval.

 #### Infosys Limited | Technology Analyst | August-2018-Present
 Part of the Microsoft Management Services Team where I focussed on:
 1. Developing Micro services managing cloud resources using ARM Azure SDKs powershell and CSharp.